Robert Schuller: Bobby Schuller as pastor of Shepherd's Grove Church

-Final years and death
+Final years

 On October 18, 2010, during the Great Recession in the United States, Sheila Coleman announced that the Crystal Cathedral was seeking bankruptcy protection.

 In May 2011, the senior Schullers were dismissed from the ministry at the Crystal Cathedral.
 They filed for bankruptcy.
 The creditors would be paid in full plus interest.
 In July 2011, it was reported in the Orange County Register that Schuller had been ousted from the Crystal Cathedral board.
 In July 2011, Coleman attempted to reverse the decision that had been made in her absence, saying, "Dad will continue to provide leadership for this ministry through me for as long as possible" and, "I have and will continue to defer to his wisdom and honor him for his unprecedented accomplishments."

-On March 11, 2012, Coleman told the Crystal Cathedral congregation that she was leaving to start a new church because of "a hostile work environment".
-The International Business Times reported that this came following "a bitter fallout between the ministry and its founding family".
-According to the Religion News Service, the founders were left with little to no assets; their home was fully mortgaged.

 On January 24, 2013, the Crystal Cathedral's board of directors voted to make Bobby Schuller, Schuller's grandson (son of Robert Anthony Schuller), the new pastor for the Hour of Power television program as well as a non-voting member of the board.

 On August 25, 2013, Robert H. Schuller was diagnosed with esophageal cancer that had spread to the lymph nodes.
 A follow-up examination in September 2013 presented Schuller with the possibility of undergoing chemotherapy and radiation therapy that could extend his life.
 Schuller then agreed to receive the cancer treatments, which may have been responsible for extending his life by nearly two more years as had been predicted by his physicians.

 Arvella Schuller died on February 11, 2014, aged 84.
 The Schullers had been married for 63 years.

 Schuller died peacefully, early on the morning of April 2, 2015, at a nursing facility in Artesia, California, aged 88.
 His funeral was held at Christ Cathedral, the former campus of the Crystal Cathedral.
 He is interred next to his wife at the Christ Cathedral Memorial Gardens Cemetery in Garden Grove, California.